 When handling a complex project incorporating new technology, the quality of the people working in the team is very important.
 Smyth continued, “We were pleased with the professionalism of the Hydrofloors and pool design and build teams; together we overcame a number of technical challenges, from the tight tolerances necessary for the pool shell to the railing, tile finish and lighting specifications.

 “Hydrofloors delivered what was promised and we were glad to be the first to install a Hydrofloors system in the Western Hemisphere.
 We’ve heard only good things about the function of the movable floor since it was installed in 2012.”

 This positive view is echoed by the pool owners, “It’s truly the best build decision we’ve made – if someone were to ask our advice on a movable floor, I’d tell them to go for it!
 Our pool was the first movable floor that Hydrofloors installed in the USA so it was a learning process for all involved, but we had no problems because Hydrofloors guided us and the team working on the installation through the entire process.

-“The movable floor allowed us to meet our requirements in the space available and to maximize the deck space when the pools is not in use.
+“The movable floor allowed us to meet our requirements in the space available and to maximise the deck space when the pools is not in use.
 We use the pool regularly, adjusting the height of the pool during each session depending on who is using it and what they want to do.
 Our kids love the pool, and we love that we can use both the pool and deck space separately.
 With the pool closed when no-one is swimming, we don’t have to worry about the kids being in the pool without our knowledge.
 This gives us peace of mind from a safety and liability aspect.”